IMAP migration in the Microsoft 365 admin center

 In the Microsoft 365 admin center, go to Setup > Data migration to start migrating IMAP enabled emails.
 The email migrations page is pre-configured for migrations from Gmail, Outlook, Hotmail and Yahoo.
 You can also enter your own IMAP server name and connection parameters to migrate from an email service that is not listed.

-Migrate IMAP mailboxes to Office 365
+Migrate IMAP mailboxes to Microsoft 365 or Office 365

 Sign into the About the Microsoft 365 admin center.